 I lost my membership card.
 What do I do?

-If you have a photo ID, the Membership Office can look you up in our database and resend a card to your email on file.
+If you have a photo ID, the Membership Office can look you up in our database and resend a digital card to your email on file.

 Are discounts available for memberships?